Diezthunderlance/webapi-app/README.md

   Is the website intuitive to use?

-## Concerns regading specific practices
+## Broad Technical Concerns

-As I was developing the website, these are the questions I compiled directly related to specific techniques I used, but are not about any specific code in general.
+As I was developing the website, these are the questions I compiled directly related to specific techniques I used, but are not about any specific bit of code in general.

   Would my website be improved if I implemented cookies and browser caching?
 If so, what should I be storing with them?
   - (To my knowledge, I currently don't use any sorts of cookies or caching, unless angular handles anything behind the scenes.)